dayshajones/letters-to-santa/README.md

 Usage
 You can sign up on the site, or sign up using your existing Google credentials.
 Once in, you will be greeted with a collection of user submitted letters.
 Add your own by using the "Create Letter” link in the navigation bar.

-Contributing
-Please reach out to Daysha Jones at daysha_codes@gmail.com directly if you are interested in contributing to this project.